kyleam/mlb-rundiff/README.md

 If you do happen to use Guix, you can use the manifest file in the ".guix" subdirectory to install all the above dependencies.
-The repository contains various wrappers around Guix commands (guix-update, guix-snakemake, ...) to make it easier run these analyses with an isolated profile.
+The repository contains various wrappers around Guix commands (guix-update, guix-snakemake, ...) to make it easier to run these analyses with an isolated profile.